Can a Minor Own an LLC?

 Share This Post

 Your little one has picked up a new hobby, and they’re passionate about it, which is great!
 As a flourishing child, they’re starting to look outside of creating things for themselves and the family.
-You’re seeing the start of their entrepreneurship, especially since your kid’s asking about starting a business.
+You’re seeing the start of their entrepreneurship, especially since your kid’s asking, “Can a minor own an LLC?”

 To go the legal route, it’s probably best if they work under an LLC.
 However, it does sound complicated for a child, and is yours ready for such a responsibility?